Battarbee Bank is a recent small development located on the old Meadowvale Foods Limited site just off Wrexham Road.

 No information is available at this time as to when the lower end of Church Street was renamed Wrexham Road.

-Illustrated below from a booklet on the Inns and Innkeepers of West Cheshire, published in 1992is a list of the proprietors of the Old Vaults (previously the Spirit Vaults and currently known as The Vaults)
+Illustrated below from a booklet on the Inns and Innkeepers of West Cheshire, published in 1992 is a list of the proprietors of the Old Vaults (Previously the Spirit Vaults and currently known as The Vaults)

 Listed in the Episcopal Malpas Burial Board records for 28th June 1875 was a Charles Matthews Manager of the Spirit Vaults, 18 Blandford Street, Liverpool as purchasing plot number 7 (9 Feet Deep) for £2 2s. (£2.10p)